mwangi-stacy/python-practice/README.md

 # python-practice
+Stacy Njoki Mwangi, 160077
-This repository is for all the code practice during the DSA Classes over the semester 2.1
+This repository is for all the code practice during the DSA Classes over the 1st Semester of the 2nd Year.